 The Friends of Glasgow Necropolis offer walking tours, you can find more information on those and their booking on the website.

-Both are located in Merchant City and you will pass them on your way to the next sight if you walk down High Street and turn right onto Ingram Street.
+Located in Merchant City and you will pass them on your way to the next sight if you walk down High Street and turn right onto Ingram Street.

 Merchant City is one of Glasgow’s oldest quarters and used to be where wealthy traders had their warehouses.
 Today it is known for its vibrancy.
 So if you feel up to it, have a wander around before heading to the next stop.